McSinyx/IntroClass/README.md

 with fully deterministically requires disabling ASLR.
 In Linux this is done
 by:
 `(root) $ echo 0 > /proc/sys/kernel/randomize_va_space`

+Each benchmark also include a property-based test written in Python using [Hypothesis](https://hypothesis.works).
+It usually covers more edge cases than the generated black- and whitebox suites, and can be invoked via:

+    tests/property <submission executable>

 # Extending